 How do internet cookies work?

-Think of a cookie as a piece of text that an internet server stores on a user’s computer, specifically the browser or the hard disk.
-For example, a website will generate a unique ID number for every user visiting the website.
-The number is then stored on the visitor’s computer or mobile device using a cookie file.
-A cookie is stored on a user’s computer as a series of text strings.
+Think of a cookie as a piece of text that an internet server stores on a user’s computer.
+For example, a website generates a unique ID number for every user visiting the website.
+This ID is then stored on the visitor’s device using a cookie file.
 The browser then sends the cookie file back to the same server the next time the user visits or references that specific webpage.

 Types of cookies